jannes/jannos/README.md

 - uses OpenSBI, a sort of BIOS that Qemu defaults to, to simplify some peripheral interactions
 - does not use any dependencies and as little assembly as possible

+## Notes

+OpenSBI selects a hart as boot core and jumps to kernel.
+Kernel has to start up other harts by itself.
+TODO: kmain should call into SBI to start other harts in parking loop

 ## References
 - [https://osblog.stephenmarz.com/](https://osblog.stephenmarz.com/)
 - TODO: add more